MatteoRagni/optimization_rb/README.md

 ![Lagrange formulation](.readme/eq_lagrange_formula.gif)

-that leads us to the system that must be solved:
+with _H_ symmetric part of the _M_ matrix.
+The system that must be solved:

 ![System of equations](.readme/eq_system_of_eq.gif)